Austroasiatic languages

 Ethnologue identifies 168 Austroasiatic languages.
 These form thirteen established families (plus perhaps Shompen, which is poorly attested, as a fourteenth) that have traditionally been grouped into two, as Mon–Khmer, and Munda.
-However, one recent classification posits three groups (Munda, Mon-Khmer, and Khasi–Khmuic), while another has abandoned Mon–Khmer as a taxon altogether, making it synonymous with the larger family.
+However, one recent classification posits three groups (Munda, Mon–Khmer, and Khasi–Khmuic), while another has abandoned Mon–Khmer as a taxon altogether, making it synonymous with the larger family.

 Scholars generally date the ancestral language to c.
-3000 BC with a homeland in southern China or the Mekong River valley.
+3000 BC with a homeland in Mainland Southeast Asia or southern China.
 Sidwell (2022) proposes that the locus of Proto-Austroasiatic was in the Red River Delta area around c.
 2500 BC.
-Genetic and linguistic research in 2015 about ancient people in East Asia suggest an origin and homeland of Austroasiatic in today's southern China or even further north.

 Etymology

 The name Austroasiatic was coined by Wilhelm Schmidt (austroasiatisch) based on auster, the Latin word for "South" (but idiosyncratically used by Schmidt to refer to the southeast), and "Asia".
 Despite the literal meaning of its name, only three Austroasiatic branches are actually spoken in South Asia: Khasic, Munda, and Nicobarese.